danvega/danvega-dev-nuxt/content/blog/2019/05/10/What-you-can-learn-from-live-coders.md

 date: "2019-05-10T18:42:50.066Z"
 modified: "2019-05-10T19:40:00.066Z"
 published: true
-excerpt: "2019 seems to be the year of the live coder.
+description: "2019 seems to be the year of the live coder.
 In this article I am going to tell you what you can learn from live coders. "
 author: "Dan Vega"
 tags: ["twitch", "youtube"]
 cover: ./live-coders-cover.png